ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 Style all `amp-story-interactive` elements with CSS variables and attributes.
 Override default variables by assigning a class to the element.

 - `--interactive-accent-color`: The accent color of the component.
-If no prompt-background is specified, it will use that for the prompt background as well.
-- `--interactive-prompt-text-color`: Color of the top text.
-Only used on selectable elements (binary-poll, poll, quiz) if a prompt is specified, or on results components if there are thresholds (which will color the score).
+- `--interactive-prompt-text-color`: Color of the top text where applicable (elements with prompts or results with thresholds).
-- `--interactive-prompt-background`: Background of the top text.
-Only used on selectable elements if a prompt is specified, or on results if there are thresholds but no image (which will color the score background).
+- `--interactive-prompt-background`: Background of the top text where applicable (elements with prompts or results with thresholds but no images).
 Can be a color (including transparent) or CSS gradient.
-- `--interactive-prompt-alignment`: Alignment of the prompt.
-Only used in selectable elements (binary-poll, poll, quiz).
+- `--interactive-prompt-alignment`: Alignment of the prompt where applicable (elements with prompts).
 Will default to center if the component has the transparent style or if it's a binary poll, otherwise it will default to initial.

 ### Themes